Interested in learning how to sell life insurance successfully?

 Could I do that with a “real” job?
 Of course not!

-The difference between selling insurance and a “regular” job is that the latter means you have a boss and requires that you put in a number of hours.
+The difference between learning how to sell life insurance and a “regular” job is that the latter means you have a boss and requires that you put in a number of hours.

 But there is a potential “downside” to all this freedom…